Kingfisher survives Blanchard scare at state

 It was only the second time Kingfisher had been held under 50 points this season.
 Edmond Memorial beat Kingfisher, 33-27 on Dec.
 12 in the Edmond Open finals.

 Kingfisher led 8-4 after the first period and 20-15 at halftime.
-The Yellowjackets were only five of 13 from the field at halftime for 38.5 percent, one of five from three-point and seven of 11 from the line for 63.6 percent.
-Blanchard was four 13 from the field in the first half, one of six from three-point and four of four from the line.
+The Yellowjackets were only five-of-13 from the field at halftime for 38.5%, one-of-five from three-point and seven-of-11 from the line for 63.6%.
+Blanchard was four-of-13 from the field in the first half, one-of-six from three-point and four-of-four from the line.

-Tulsa Webster beat Victory Christian, 56-51 on Tuesday night while Heritage Hall outlasted Holland Hall, 53-51 in overtme.
+Tulsa Webster beat Victory Christian, 56-51 on Tuesday night, while Heritage Hall outlasted Holland Hall, 53-51 in overtime.
 Those two teams will play at 11:30 a.m.
 Friday at State Fair Arena.
 The finals are set for 6 p.m.
 Saturday.

 Commented